ipld/ipld/docs/ecosystem.md

 to the neat (pubkey-based persistent network peer identity toolkits) to the awesome (DHTs and other advanced network routing and distributed storage components).

-libp2p is developed by some of the same people as IPLD, IPFS, and the other Interplanetary projects.
+libp2p is developed by some of the same people as IPLD, IPFS, and the other InterPlanetary projects.
 Like IPLD, libp2p is a project that historically emerged from IPFS when it became apparent that it would be widely reusable;
 now, many other projects also use libp2p as a networking abstraction, or lean on its routing and storage components.